Kodeworks/imu-fpv-processor/README.md

 <br>

 # FloatService
-FloatService receives data rows of [accelX, accelY, accelZ, gyroX, gyroY].
-The data is placed in FloatService.input, which is typically a np.ndarray or np.memmap.<br>
+FloatService receives data rows of **[accelX, accelY, accelZ, gyroX, gyroY]**.
+The input data is placed in FloatService.input.<br>
-FloatService estimates the pose of the sensor, and places an equal number of estimated [angleX, angleY, height] data rows in FloatService.output, to the number of given input data rows.
+FloatService estimates the pose of the sensor, and places an equal number of estimated **[angleX, angleY, height]** data rows in FloatService.output, to the number of given input data rows.<br>
+The goal of FloatService is ultimately to observe how a floating device moves while sitting in potentially rough sea.<br>
+After initialization, the FloatService.process()-call follows the steps of **preprocessing**, **pose estimation** and **post processing**.

+## Initialization
+FloatService(name: str, input, output, dev_mode: bool = False) expects references to input and output, which should be a zero initialized np.ndarray, np.matrix, np.memmap or any numpy matrix-like container.

 ## Preprocessing
 ### Sensor bias update